Parents and Post-Secondary Students: 7 Tips for a Constructive Money TalkAug 27, 2021

 Here are 7 helpful tips for creating a constructive money talk with your soon-to-be university or college student.

-Establish trust, respect and open dialogue
+1. Establish trust, respect, and create open dialogue

 So your child has made it to university or college.
 Let’s take a moment to appreciate the magnitude of this life event.
 Emotions are likely running high.
 You may even be struggling with some fear of letting go.
 Your son or daughter is now a young adult who will become increasingly independent in the years to come.
 Give them the opportunity to contribute to the money talk.